-Hanging Lake Colorado is one of the best and most awe-inspiring sights to take in that this state has to offer.
+Hanging Lake in Colorado is one of the best and most awe-inspiring sights to take-in that this state has to offer.
 Finding the right information all in one place can be a challenge.

 While access used to be very easy, things have changed and the process is different.
 Because of this, we decided to build this guide to Hanging Lake Colorado.

 **Due to the current Wildfires in Colorado, as of August 2020, the trail is closed.
 However, please check the links below to determine the current status at the time of reading this.